ggmichael/craterstats/README.md

 # Installation

-Craterstats-III can be now installed as a standalone executable for Windows.
-Equivalent files are provided for MacOS and Linux, but these are currently untested
+Craterstats can be now installed as a standalone executable for Windows.
+Download the latest version [here](https://github.com/ggmichael/craterstats/releases).
+Unzip to wherever you prefer and double-click `create_desktop_shortcut.bat` to create a start-up icon.

+Executables are also provided for MacOS and Linux but are not yet tested: feedback is welcome.

 Alternative installation methods [here](https://github.com/ggmichael/craterstats/blob/main/docs/alternative_install.md).